Makerbase/makerbase/README.md

   editing posts
     let a user edit a restaurant

-ratings system (likes and dislikes) user rates resource
+Ratings system (likes and dislikes) user rates resource
     likes a resource, which updates like count by one user dislikes a resource, which updates dislike count by one